(updated February 2022)

-The Government said that from 1st January 2021 those wanting to come into the UK to work will need to apply for permission in advance.
+From 1st January 2021 those wanting to come into the UK to work will need to apply for permission in advance.
 They will be awarded points for a job offer at the appropriate skill level, if they speak English, and for meeting the appropriate salary threshold.
 Visas will be awarded to those who gain enough points.

 The government is also introducing special schemes to enable more scientists, academics, investors, entrepreneurs, and health and care workers to come to the UK easily.